supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 # Changelog
+## 25th of December, 2022 (Merry Christmas and Happy Holidays!)
+- This is my present to the community; I'm grateful to everyone who assisted.
+Thank you for Dr. Wozniak for writing such detailed documentations, I had a great time reading it.
+A massive thank you to Alexis creating and hosting this website.
 ## 29th of April, 2022
 - Updated [Alertness tab](#alertness-tab) section (it's still a work-in-progress).
 - Added [Two-component sleep model tab](#two-component-sleep-model).